We founded churches, schools, hospitals,

 some others, beggars and prisoners.

-We care of our children instilling in them
+We care for our children instilling in them

 those dreams we were not able to fulfill.